A Broad Overview of Ae Video Editor

 Overloading Projects

-A typical misstep in Ae Video Editor is adding multiple transitions:
+A typical misstep in Ae Video Editor is adding too many effects:

 Ignoring Audio